Knoblauchpilze/easy-assert/README.md

 		CreatedAt: time.Now(),
 	}

-	// For brevity we omit the fetching of the createAt. dbCreatedAt, err := conn.ExecContext(
+	// For brevity we omit the code to create the database connection dbCreatedAt, err := conn.ExecContext(
 		ctx,
 		`INSERT INTO users (name, created_at)